 When the flow of air coming through the vents is weak, you could have a failing compressor on your hands.
 As we mentioned, the compressor is one of the most expensive parts of the system, so replacing it may cost more than what your air conditioner is worth.
 If your unit is more than a decade old, it’s probably well worth the cost to replace the unit.
 You’ll enjoy improved efficiency and less worry about constant repairs, which can become more imminent as your air conditioner continues to get older.

 If you notice any of the seven signs above at your Tybee Island home, call an HVAC company you can trust for repairs and maintenance services.
-You can always rely on our team of experienced professionals at Byrd Heating & Air Conditioning Inc. for your home’s cooling system repairs, so call us at 912-373-8447 to set up a service visit.
+You can always rely on our team of experienced professionals at Byrd Heating and Air Conditioning for your home’s cooling system repairs, so call us at 912-373-8447 to set up a service visit.